satellytes/satellytes.com/blog-posts/gatsby-ssr-caching.md

 With those 3 directives, you can make your page as fast as with SSG or DSG pages.
 If the values are set correctly, only the very first user after a deployment will have to wait for the rendering.
 Everyone else will see a lightning fast page.

+> This post was inspired by the excellent video from [Remix on Youtube](https://www.youtube.com/watch?v=bfLFHp7Sbkg).
+> If you want to deep dive into CDN caching, Cache-Control header and SSG/SSR, you should have a look!

 ## Implement caching with Gatsby